 South Street Seaport is an entertaining area with exciting, free seasonal events & entertainment for all ages.
 You can also inspect the historic ships docked at the pier.

 The South Street Seaport Museum tells the story of the rise of New York as a port city and its critical role in the development of the United States, with interactive exhibits, education, and experiences.

 You can’t really visit New York without taking a photo in Times Square, the busy, bright hub of excitement!
 Recent additions such as the stairs above the TKTS booth and a pedestrian plaza along Broadway have improved the overall sightseeing experience of this landmark area.
 We also enjoyed visiting The M&M Store located just off Times Square.

 You might also like 10 Free Things to do with Kids in Philadelphia

+Over to you now.
 What did I miss?
-I’m sure you can recommend some more free things to do with kids in New York, so please let us know below!!
+I’m sure you can recommend some more free things to do in New York with kids, so please let us know below!!